xiao11lam/Covid-19_forecasting_on_ASEAN_countries/README.md

 <img src="Image/June.PNG" > <br/>

 # Modeling
 For our exploration, we use  <a href="https://en.wikipedia.org/wiki/Long_short-term_memory"> LSTM</a> model to do forecastings.
-And we here are the result.<br/>
+And here are the result.<br/>
 <a href="https://github.com/xiao11lam/Covid-19_forecasting_on_ASEAN_countries/blob/master/Dataset/pre.csv"> pre.csv
 </a> <br>

 <img src="Image/data_forecasting.png" > <br/>

+# Shinny Apps